How Much Water Should I Be Having In Pregnancy?

 • Morning Sickness: If you are dealing with severe morning sickness or vomiting, you need to be extra vigilant about replacing lost fluids.

-Tip from a Pregnancy Dietitian: Don’t just count plain water!
+Tip from a Pregnancy Dietician: Don’t just count plain water!
 Fluids from foods like fruits, vegetables (especially cucumber, watermelon, and lettuce), and other beverages like milk, fruit juices, and clear soups contribute to your total intake.
 However, water should still be your primary source.

 Signs You Might Need More Water